Menu

 Captain

-The captain is licensed by the USCG and holds ultimate responsibility and authority on board the vessel.
-They are responsible for the safety of all persons on board and the efficient operation of the vessel.
-The captain is responsible for safe navigation and has a legal obligation to operate the vessel in accordance with applicable federal and state maritime laws.
-Suva captains must have considerable sailing experience.
-The captain operates under the direction of the USCG, applicable federal and state laws, and the WIMHF Board of Directors.
+The captain is licensed by the USCG and holds ultimate responsibility for the safety of all persons on board and legal compliance.
+All Suva Captains must have extensive sailing experience and operate under the direction of the USCG and applicable federal and state laws, and the WIMHF Board of Directors.
+Required credentials include:

-• Current USCG Merchant Mariner Credential as a licensed Master of at least 50-ton vessels operated in inland waters with sailing endorsement.
+• SCG Merchant Mariner Credential (Master of at least 50-ton vessels with sailing endorsement)

 • Current USCG medical certificate